Moduli of Gorenstein Q-homology projective planes: Elliptic fibrations on Enriques surfaces

 \begin{Lemma} Let $E$ be a non-trivial isotropic vector in $\Num(Y)$ and $R$ a root lattice supported on $(-2)$-curves on $Y$.
 Let $R_0= E^\perp \cap R$ decompose into irreducible root lattices

-Then the following are equivalent: \begin{enumerate} \item the singular fibers of the elliptic fibration induced by $E$ support a root lattice strictly greater than $R_0$; \item the reducible fibers are not in bijective correspondence to the extended Dynkin diagrams $\tilde R_v$; \item $R_0$ is a proper sublattice of the span of the $(-2)${-curves} inside $E^\perp/\Z E$. (i.e. $R_0$ it is not nodally primitive or not of finite index in there). \end{enumerate} \end{Lemma}
+Then the following are equivalent: \begin{enumerate} \item the singular fibers of the elliptic fibration induced by $E$ support a root lattice strictly greater than $R_0$; \item the reducible fibers are not in bijective correspondence to the extended Dynkin diagrams $\tilde R_v$; \item $R_0$ is a proper sublattice of the span of the $(-2)${-curves} inside $E^\perp/\Z E$. \end{enumerate} \end{Lemma}

-\begin{proof} The equivalence of \text{(1), (2)} follows from Kodaira's classification: $\tilde R_v$ gives the singular fiber $F_v$ if and only if in $R_v$ a simple fiber component is omitted (cf.~Rem.~\ref{rem:unique}).
+\begin{proof} The equivalence of \textit{(1)} and \textit{(2)} follows from Kodaira's classification: $\tilde R_v$ gives the singular fiber $F_v$ if and only if in $R_v$ a simple fiber component is omitted (cf.~Rem.~\ref{rem:unique}).
 Otherwise $R_v$ will have finite index in the root lattice corresponding to the fiber $F_v$.
 The same applies to a sum of irreducible root lattices embedding into a single fiber.

 \textit{(3)} is exactly how Kond\=o's argument in \cite[Lem.
 2.2]{Kondo-Aut} has to be rephrased if $E^\perp/\Z E$ is not a priori a root lattice (both on Enriques and K3 surfaces): the singular fibers are encoded in the root lattice inside $E^\perp/\Z E$ generated by $(-2)$-curves on $Y$ perpendicular to $E$.
 Hence the equivalence with \textit{(1), (2)} follows. \end{proof}